Staying asleep

 Alcohol and sleep are uneasy bedfellows.

 The adult alcohol recommendation is to consume less than 14 units a week.
-It is recommended not to drink alcohol within three hours of bedtime
+It is also recommended to avoi alcohol within three hours of bedtime.

-A third of nighttime wakings-up are due to disturbance from partners.
+A third of nighttime wakings are due to disturbance from partners.
 They may be snoring, tossing and turning, getting up to pee, sleep-talking, going to bed later or getting up earlier than you.

 Children can be very disruptive to sleep.
 Please see the Sleep Project for specific advice and training programmes, below.